greenboxal/doggohub/CONTRIBUTING.md

 The **official merge window** is in the beginning of the month from the 1st to the 7th day of the month.
 This is the best time to submit an MR and get feedback fast.
-Before this time the GitLab Inc. team is still dealing with work that is created by the monthly release such as regressions requiring patch releases.
+Before this time the DoggoHub Inc. team is still dealing with work that is created by the monthly release such as regressions requiring patch releases.
 After the 7th it is already getting closer to the release date of the next version.
 This means there is less time to fix the issues created by